Kobyz

-The qobyz has two strings made of horsehair.
+The kobyz has two strings made of horsehair.
 The resonating cavity is usually covered with goat leather.

-Traditionally kobyzes were sacred instruments, owned by shamans and bakses (traditional spiritual medics).
-According to legends, the kobyz and its music could banish evil spirits, sicknesses and death.
+Traditionally kobyzes were sacred instruments, owned by shamans and baksıs (traditional spiritual medics).
+According to legends, the kobyz and its music could banish evil spirits, sickness and death.

 In Kazakh music

 In the 1930s, when the first folk instrument orchestras were established in the Soviet republic of Kazakhstan, a new kind of kobyz came into existence.
 It now had four metallic strings and thus became closer to a violin.
 Such a modernized kobyz can be used to play both Kazakh music and the most complicated works of violin literature.
 One of the few western musicians to use the kobyz is Trefor Goronwy.

-While many Kazakh kobyz players and scholars theorize that bards accompanied themselves on the kobyz during recitation of epics, today a mainstay of the Kazakh kobyz repertoire is küi, which are short programatic pieces composed as instrumental narration or expression of emotion, often employing the purposeful imitation of sounds such as bird calls or horse hooves.
+While many Kazakh kobyz players and scholars theorize that bards accompanied themselves on the kobyz during recitation of epics, today a mainstay of the Kazakh kobyz repertoire is küi, which are short programmatic pieces composed as instrumental narration or expression of emotion, often employing the purposeful imitation of sounds such as bird calls or horse hooves.